 The process of making black garlic is less difficult than it is long.
-It can be aged for up to 60 days, but will be ready to use after three weeks.
+It can be aged for up to 60 days but will be ready to use after three weeks.

-- 6 to 7 whole, unpeeled garlic bulbs
+6 to 7 bulbs garlic, whole, unpeeled

 Remove any dirt from the garlic bulbs by scrubbing the bulbs gently with the rough side of a clean, unused sponge.
 Do not remove the cloves from the bulb and do not wash or wet the bulbs as this will disrupt the aging process.

 Set your slow cooker or rice cooker to warm (not low).
 The warm setting provides just the right temperature and humidity for aging without cooking.

 Place whole, unpeeled, scrubbed garlic bulbs into the cooker.
 Do not overcrowd the bulbs.
 Leave enough space between the bulbs so they that do not touch.
 Cover.

 Allow the bulbs to sit uninterrupted on the "warm" setting until the cloves are soft and black (2 to 3 weeks).
 Check the slow cooker occasionally to make sure the setting is still on "warm" not "low" and that it hasn't switched off.

 When ready, store the bulbs whole in an airtight container for up to three months.
 Squeeze out cloves, as needed.

 Even though the garlic isn't cooking, there will be a strong garlic odor throughout the process.
 It's especially pungent during the first few days and then diminishes significantly.
 If possible, set up the slow cooker in a ventilated area, such as the garage, to avoid overwhelming your home with the smell of garlic.

 How to tell when black garlic is done?